cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

 12. Click on Save & queue button to save.
 Provide the Save Comment and Run.

-13. Queue part may take long to appear as completed on Azure DevOps page, check the Jenkins you will see the new build there.
+13. Queue part may take long to appear as completed on Azure DevOps page, check the [Jenkins Project MS-Jen](http://localhost:8888/job/MS-Jen/) you will see the new build there.

 13. Your number of builds may/may-not vary, depending on document creating process)